 The Squat Shrimp (Thor amboinensis) is also known as the Sexy Shrimp.
 They are small colorful shrimp that form a comensual relationship with various species of anemone.
 They have a habit of holding their abdomen above their head and wagging the tail giving them one of their common names.

 In East African waters they are commonly found around and in Carpet Anemones, in particular Haddons Carpet Anemone (Stichodactyla haddoni) and the Adhesive Anemone (Cryptodendrum adhaesivum).
-We have also found them around and on the Beaded Anemone ( Heteractis aurora)
+We have also found them around and on the Beaded Anemone ( Heteractis aurora) and the Bubble-tip anemone.

 The Squat Shrimp has a maximum body length of 13 millimeters.
 The usual base body color is a light brown color but in Tanzania there are also specimens with a green colored body as can be seen in the images.
 On these green specimens there are irregular blue circular marks on the body that are ringed in white and yellow.
 In the center of these marks there are yellow lines and dots.
 On the brown coloured specimens the colours in the center of these marks is slightly different.